-- 1. Develop academic skills in order to demonstrate the ability to identify and use campus services and resources (e.g. Library, Writing Center, Speaking Center). - 2.
+- 1. Develop academic skills in order to demonstrate the ability to identify and use campus services and resources. - 2.
 Develop goals and plans related to personal purpose, interests, or values between self and community. - 3.
 Build connections between self and community relationships with peers, faculty, and staff (e.g., UNCG, college/student/department, special interest group, social/leadership/service initiative). - 4.
 Critically evaluate information and media sources in a variety of formats. - 5.
 Incorporate and cite sources accurately and correctly.